-Joy Sperling was previously a partner of the firm and chair of Day Pitney's Consumer Finance and Creditors' Rights group, primarily represents consumer lending institutions - such as mortgage servicers, as well as lenders and investors - in the defense of claims by borrowers in individual and class-action claims throughout the nation.
+Joy Sperling was previously a partner of the firm and chair of Day Pitney's Consumer Finance and Creditors' Rights group.
+She primarily represents consumer-lending institutions – such as mortgage servicers, as well as lenders and investors – in the defense of claims by borrowers in individual and class-action claims throughout the nation.
 She has substantial experience in litigating creditors' rights and real estate matters, including:

 Joy speaks and writes frequently on consumer finance and related issues and has been quoted and published often in major legal and business publications, including the National Law Journal, Law360 and Bloomberg's Banking and Financial Report.